lihongwei970/bigdata/README.md

-# Bigdata final project
+# Big data Final Project
+1. Project description:

+  I build the Mnist hand-written recognition program into a docker container and by applying restful web service API, the           program is able to handle the request from client console and print out the result of prediction of hand-written picture, and   finally post all of the information into Cassandra database which is also built in another container in docker.

+2. File description:

   Number1-9.png are input hand-written pictures.
   Dockerfile, app.py, requirements.txt are files for container creation on Docker.

-How to run:
+3. How to run:
   1. docker pull Cassandra                                      (Pull cassandra database to docker)
   2. docker build --tag=restful .
 (Build image and container)
   3. docker network create --attachable test_net                (Create network for container communication)